The plastic tent method, also called kulob method, is the technique of enclosing potted planting materials with a plastic bag.

 The plastic tent set-up should provide the following optimal conditions for continuing plant growth:

 The set-up may also be benefited if there is rain.
-Water inside will be replenished by runoff and seepage.
+The water inside will be replenished by runoff and seepage.

 The above procedure should mainly serve as a basic guide.